Cubs vs. Guardians Player Props Betting Odds

 Hoerner Stats

-- Hoerner hopes to build on an eight-game hitting streak in this matchup.
-In his last 10 outings he is batting .279 with five doubles, two triples, a home run, a walk and nine RBI.
+- Hoerner will look for his 10th straight game with a hit in this matchup.
+In his last 10 outings he is hitting .302 with three doubles, two triples, a home run, a walk and nine RBI.

 Hoerner Recent Games